bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/1 - the basics/README.md

 <img src="./details/detail%20-%20part%201%20-%20float.jpg" alt="float conversion" hspace="20"/>

-- we have set the values in a string, separated by `, `: `5.5, 7, 10.5`
+We have set the values in a string, separated by `, `: `5.5, 7, 10.5`

 - the separator is configured accordingly, you can use any character you want: `/`, `|`, `&`, ...

-- and we have configured the conversion: `convert: float`
+And we have configured the conversion: `convert: float`

+> [!IMPORTANT]
-  - that is a very important [core concept](../../../node%20reference/xy%20plot/0%20-%20core%20concepts.md):
+> that is a very important [core concept](../../../node%20reference/xy%20plot/0%20-%20core%20concepts.md):
+>
-    - the `Queue` node cannot determine to which input you will connect the dim values
+> - the `Queue` node cannot determine to which input you will connect the dim values
-    - that is why the output type is `*` (Any): you can connect them anywhere, but **you must ensure the type of input values corresponds to where you will use them**
+> - that is why the output type is `*` (Any): you can connect them anywhere, but **you must ensure the type of input values corresponds to where you will use them**

 <br/>